i never watched a house burn to ground

 Talk about the light we can all see in mornings mirrors

-Don’t want to talk about the way morning breaks over horizon the a promise for progress
+Don’t want to talk about the way morning breaks over horizon

 Or any of that shit